- Your State

 Most Texas families choose traditional public schools, which are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that, on average, Texas spends $8,619 per public school student each year?

 In Texas, the state allows each district decides to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 Parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
+If students are eligible for the Texas Public Education Grant, their transportation costs will be covered by the previously assigned schools.
 Open enrollment is a valuable choice, widening parents’ options and ensuring that their zip code isn’t the sole determiner of their education.

 Texas’ public schools come in all different flavors.
 Burbank Middle School, for instance, has a strong dual-language program.
 Meanwhile, De Zavala Elementary is serving low-income students and helping them beat the odds.